 Five steps for an employee-first approach to POPIA

-Information integrity and protecting employee information is high on the agenda for remote working
+Information integrity and protecting employee information are high on the agenda for remote working.

 Discussions around the consumer impact of the Protection of Personal Information Act (POPIA) have been taking place for years.
 Now, with the Act coming into effect on 1 July 2021, it is important to develop a company culture of privacy protection and reinforce the need for information integrity, starting from management level and filtering down.